seasid3/pands-weekly-tasks/README.md

 *Week 8: plottask.py*
 This program displays a histogram of a normal distribution of 1000 values with a mean of 5 and a standard deviation of 2.
 Also, the function h(x)=x**3 in the rage 0 to 10 is plotted.
 Both plots are on a single set of axes.
 The image of the plot is saved as the file plottask.png.

+## *Requirements*
+The followong are required for the code files to run:
+- python
+- datetime module
+- sys module
+- os module
+- numpy
+- matplotlib

 ## *References*
+As well as writing the source references into each task's python code file (as comments), they are listed below.
 Please note that ChatGPT links can take several attempts to load.

 Week 1:
 * https://www.datacamp.com/tutorial/python-print-function